idunsollie/API-Kartverket/README.md

 ### To run the script:
-Run on Jupyter Notebook or online at Google Colab https://colab.research.google.com/
+Run .ipynb file on Jupyter Notebook or online at Google Colab https://colab.research.google.com/

 *Images in markdown in the notebook can be found in the 'Images' folder*